 4) Lack of plans for downtime:

 Remote teams, especially those located in developing countries, can experience any number of problems which can lead to hours or days of lost productivity.
 Examples of these problems can include power outages, network connectivity problems, viruses, excessively long build downloads, build installation problems, “bad builds,” blocking bugs that require help from team members who are sleeping or offline, and the list goes on.
 Of course, the best way to deal with these bugs is to proactively prevent them from happening––but there will always be contingencies that you didn’t plan for.

 Always have a backup or contingency plan for the team to continue working when the primary tasks cannot be completed, with activities such as:

 - regressing old bugs

 - developing new test data sets

 5) Offshore teams lose access to onshore servers and applications:

 Any number of problems can prevent your offshore team from accessing machines located onshore, such as your defect tracking, test case management, software configuration management/build server, and other systems.
 Problems can include bandwidth issues or complete loss of connectivity, regularly scheduled backups which take the system offline, and security policies that prevent offshore teams from accessing the network.

 Some teams have dealt with this risk by replicating various databases to live in both locations.
 No matter what solution you use, one of the most important things to make clear to your offshore team is to “keep working” even if a system is down.
 For example, bugs can be sent via email if the defect tracking system is unavailable.
 As long as the team has access to a testable application, there is something useful they can be doing, such as exploratory testing.

-In part two of this article, we will take a look at another five risks facing test leads when working with offshore teams.
+In part 2 of this article, we will take a look at another 5 risks facing test leads when working with offshore teams.